lionheart/in_app_purchase_receipt_verifier/README.md

 ## Usage

-1. Create the project on [Heroku](https://heroku.com), making sure that you've already obtained an app-specific shared secret for authentication.
+1. Create the project on [Heroku](https://heroku.com) using the Deploy Button above.
+Before you do, make sure that you've already obtained an app-specific shared secret for authentication on iTunes Connect.

-2. Use something like the following in your iOS app to verify your receipts.
+2. Use something like the following in your iOS app to validate your receipts.

     ```swift
     guard let receiptURL = Bundle.main.appStoreReceiptURL,